FTP Getting Started

 FTP connection information can be found in the cPanel and the Welcome email we sent after you paid for your hosting account.

 Your FTP information contains the following information:

 - FTP Host/Address: (Site IP address or Server Hostname)

 - FTP Password: (cPanel/FTP password)

 What is My FTP Host/Address?

-Your FTP Host / Address would be your Site IP or Server Hostname, which both can be seen in your cPanel.
+Your FTP Host / Address would be your IP Address which can be seen in your cPanel.
 Here are the steps:

 - On the right-hand side, look for the General Information section.